Mayotte: History

 Mayotte was the only island in the archipelago that voted in referendums in 1974 and 1976 to retain its link with France and forgo independence (with 63.8% and 99.4% of votes respectively).
-Over twenty UN resolutions have voted not to recognise France's continued rule of Mayotte, while the independent Comoros have never ceased to claim the island.
+UN General Assembly resolutions, which are legally non-binding, have voted not to recognise France's continued rule of Mayotte, and the independent Comoros have never ceased to claim the island.
 A draft 1976 United Nations Security Council resolution recognising Comorian sovereignty over Mayotte, supported by 11 of the 15 members of the council, was vetoed by France.
-It was the only time, as of 2020, that France cast a lone veto in the council.
-The United Nations General Assembly adopted a series of resolutions on the issue, under the pro-Comoros title "Question of the Comorian Island of Mayotte" up to 1995.
+It was the only time, as of 2020, that France cast a lone veto in the council; the veto was criticized because France was a party to the dispute before the Security Council, and consequently should have abstained from voting, according to some other Council members.
+As mentioned, the United Nations General Assembly adopted a series of legally non-binding resolutions on Mayotte, under the pro-Comoros title "Question of the Comorian Island of Mayotte" up until 1995.
 In the decades since 1995, the subject of Mayotte has not been discussed by the General Assembly, and all the following referendums over Mayotte independence have shown a strong will of Mayotte people to remain French.

 Mayotte became an overseas department of France in March 2011 in consequence of a 29 March 2009 referendum.
-The outcome was a 95.5 percent vote in favour of changing the island's status from a French "overseas community" to become France's 101st département.
+The outcome was a 95.5% vote in favour of changing the island's status from a French "overseas community" to become France's 101st département.
 Its non-official traditional Islamic law, applied in some aspects of the day-to-day life, will be gradually abolished and replaced by the uniform French civil code.
 Additionally, French social welfare and taxes apply in Mayotte, though some of each will be brought in gradually.
 Comoros continues to claim the island, while criticising the French military base there.

 In 2018, the department experienced civil unrest over migration from the Comoros.

+In December 2024, Cyclone Chido caused extreme damage to Mayotte, destroying most homes, administrative buildings and part of the town hall in the capital Mamoudzou.
+President Emmanuel Macron arrived on the department's largest island, Grande-Terre, on 19 December, and delivered food and health aid.
+A state of emergency has been declared for the department.